 Taumarunui is a small rural service town situated in the centre of the King Country.
-It is about 40 minutes drive from the summer and winter playgrounds of New Zealand’s North Island; Lake Taupo – famous for its trout fishing, and Mount Ruapehu’s Whakapapa and Turoa ski fields.
-It is also gateway to the Whanganui National Park.
+It is about 40 minutes from the North Island’s summer and winter playgrounds of Lake Taupo – famous for its trout fishing, and Mount Ruapehu’s Whakapapa and Turoa ski fields.
+It is also the gateway to the Whanganui National Park.
 Increasingly the town plays host to visitors enjoying the boom in tourism operations.

-The trees in this part of the world grow tall and straight, attesting the free draining soils and the lowest wind flow in New Zealand.
-The huge redwoods watching over the 18th tee are only 60 years old and bear testimony to the district’s moderate climate.
+Trees in this part of the world grow tall and straight, attesting to the free-draining soils and the lowest wind flow in New Zealand.
+The huge redwoods watching over the 18th tee are only 70 years old and bear testimony to the district’s moderate climate.

-The Clubhouse enjoys magnificent views of the 1st, 8th, 9th and 18th holes and there can be no better sight than the sun reflecting the tree shadows against the backdrop hills surrounding Taumarunui.
+The Clubhouse enjoys magnificent views of the 1st, 8th, 9th, and 18th holes and there can be no better sight than the sun throwing tree shadows against the backdrop hills surrounding Taumarunui.

 So many visitors comment that playing Taumarunui has been on their ‘must play’ list – join us for a round and find out why.